eigen-space/commit-linter/README.md

    ...
     ```

-2. Add `.commit-linter.config.json` in the root of your project and set your issue prefixes:
+3. Add `.commit-linter.config.json` in the root of your project and set your issue prefixes:
     ```
     {
-        "extends": "@eigenspace/commit-linter/.commit-linter.config.json",
+        "extends": "./node_modules/@eigenspace/commit-linter/.commit-linter.base.config.json",
         "issuePrefixes": [
-            "TAX/[a-z-]+"
+            "TAX-[\d]+"
         ]
     }
     ```